Wu-ShengY/CRO_SynDataset/README.md

 ## Installation and usage

-All models are implemented in Julia Language v.1.10.5 using [JuMP](https://github.com/jump-dev/JuMP.jl) modeling language for mathematical optimization and commercial [Mosek](https://github.com/MOSEK/Mosek.jl) or [Gurobi](https://github.com/jump-dev/Gurobi.jl) optimization solvers, which need to be licensed (free for academic use).
+All models are implemented in Julia Language v.1.10.5 using [JuMP](https://github.com/jump-dev/JuMP.jl) modeling language for mathematical optimization and commercial [Gurobi](https://github.com/jump-dev/Gurobi.jl) optimization solvers (11.0.3), which need to be licensed (free for academic use).

 The codes to implement CRO and CRO_Exp algorithms are placed in ```CRO_main.jl``` and ```CRO_EM_main.jl``` files, respectively.
 Make sure to active project environment using ```Project.toml``` and ```Manifest.toml``` located in the folder.